-The minimum resolvable difference r is an implementation constant.
+The minimum resolvable difference r is an implementation-dependent parameter that depends on the depth buffer representation.
 It is the smallest difference in window coordinate z values that is guaranteed to remain distinct throughout polygon rasterization and in the depth buffer.
 All pairs of fragments generated by the rasterization of two polygons with otherwise identical vertices, but z_w values that differ by r, will have distinct depth values.